-Is Your Clutter Holding You Hostage ?
+Clutter Holding You Hostage ?

-Understanding our clutter helps us manage it easier
+Understanding clutter helps us manage it easier

 Is your clutter holding you back and stopping you from succeeding?
 Why do we have such problems with organization these days?
 Why do we hoard or collect things?

 The world is so much more complex than just a generation ago.
 I read somewhere that we make more decisions in a day than our great grandparents made in a lifetime.
+Having to make so many decisions is tiring.
+It can cause clutter because your brain is overwhelmed.

-Can you imagine having to make a decision about which fabric you will purchase to make a dress that’s you’re going to wear for the next 5-10 years and that that dress will be one you wear a few days a week?
+Can you imagine having to make a decision about which fabric you will purchase to make a dress that’s you’re going to wear for the next 5-10 years.
+That dress will be one you wear a few days a week.
+Wow!
+That was reality for many of the pioneers that settled in North America over 100 years ago.

-Fast forward
+Fast Forward

 Our lives today are soooo different.
-What with emails, requests, social media, news….there is so much that requires our attention these days – Information overload is very real.
+What with emails, requests, social media, news… There is so much that requires our attention these days.
+Information overload is very real.
 It’s easy to get overwhelmed.

 Think about the number of emails we get in a day; the amount of decisions we make in the grocery store.
 White bread, brown bread, wholewheat, honey and oats, rye, cracked wheat, etc… all decisions we make daily.
 Aren’t we lucky to have such choice – but at what cost to our peace of mind?